sr1ch1/apollo-fetcher-stub/README.md

   .withStatus(201, 'Ok');
 ```

-But if response headers and body are needed this is can be done like this:
+But if response headers and body are needed this can be done like this:
 ```typescript
 fetcherStub.get(URL)
   .responds()